 There are basically three ways a driver can purchase car insurance.
 These methods include:

 - A broker – a broker has access to a number of insurance providers they represent and sells you the best insurance rate for your situation

 - An agent – typically sells car insurance for one company

-- Direct Writer – purchasing car insurance through an insurance a company call centre or direct website
+- Direct Writer – purchasing car insurance through an insurance a company call center or direct website